DataDog/documentation/content/en/security/cloud_siem/guide/google-cloud-config-guide-for-cloud-siem.md

 <a href="https://docs.datadoghq.com/logs/guide/collect-google-cloud-logs-with-push/" target="_blank">Collecting Google Cloud logs with a Pub/Sub Push subscription</a> is in the process of being deprecated for the following reasons:

-- If you have a Google Cloud VPC, the Push subscription cannot access endpoints outside the VPC
+- If you have a Google Cloud VPC, the Push subscription cannot access endpoints outside the VPC.
-- The Push subscription does not provide compression or batching of events, and as such is only suitable for a very low volume of logs
+- The Push subscription does not provide compression or batching of events, and so is only suitable for a low volume of logs.

 Documentation for the <strong>Push</strong> subscription is only maintained for troubleshooting or modifying legacy setups.
 Use a <strong>Pull</strong> subscription with the Datadog Dataflow template to forward your Google Cloud logs to Datadog instead.
 </div>